 The twelve-month period referenced in these provisions starts on the first day of the first leave.

-A student’s request for a leave of absence must be submitted in writing, must state the reason for which the leave of absence is being requested, and must be approved by the Director of Education to be considered an official leave of absence.
+A student’s request for a leave of absence must be submitted in writing, must state the reason for which the leave of absence is being requested, and must be approved by the Director of Education Services to be considered an official leave of absence.

 The Rolf Institution will only approve leaves of absence in cases where there is a reasonable expectation that the student will return to the program as scheduled.